 A: The basics behind the telescope are the ability of a lens to redirect light to a desired particular point.
 Different lenses are used for different desired magnifications of objects present in the universe.
 A refracting telescope uses a convex lens but has magnification limitations.
 A reflecting telescope uses a concave lens and doesn’t have the same limitations as the refractors.

 Refracting telescopes depend on one amazing fact.
-As light passes through glass, it slows down.
+As light passes through the glass, it slows down.
 Slowing down a light beam makes it bend.
 When a light beam passes through a glass lens within a telescope, it moves toward the lens.
-When the light beam comes out the opposite side, it’s best!
+When the light beam comes out on the opposite side, it’s best!

 The shape of the lens means light close to the top of the lens is bent down and light near the bottom of the lens is bent up.
 Somewhere within the tube, the light beams cross, but before they can spread out again the eyepiece lens bends the light beams once more and sends them to the eye.